KennaSecurity/toolkit/tasks/connectors/whitesource/readme.md

 Recommended Steps:

-1. Run with Whitesource Keys only to ensure you are able to get data properly from the scanner.
+1. Run with Whitesource Keys only to ensure you are able to get data properly from the scanner
-2. Review output for expected data.
+2. Review output for expected data
-3. Create a Kenna Data Importer connector in Kenna (example name: Whitesource KDI).
+3. Create a Kenna Data Importer connector in Kenna (example name: Whitesource KDI)
-4. Manually run the connector with the JSON from step 1.
+4. Manually run the connector with the JSON from step 1
-5. Click on the name of the connector to get the connector ID.
+5. Click on the name of the connector to get the connector ID
-6. Run the task with Whitesource Keys and Kenna Key/connector ID.
+6. Run the task with Whitesource Keys and Kenna Key/connector ID

 **Example Command:**